 Travel grant awarded to the 20 abstracts with highest reviewing scores out of >1000 submissions.

-Beyond the application to neuroscience, I am interested in using this tool to open the black-boxes used in AI applications.
+I am interested in using this tool to open the black-boxes used in AI applications.
 And more generally, to take advantage of the theoretical tools developed in the computational neuroscience community over the last thirty years to shed light on the mechanistic principles at stake in the functioning of modern machines.

 a.
 Schematic of a behavioral task used to study perception in neuroscience experiments.
 Dots moving erratically with a certain amount of motion coherence towards left or right (right here) are displayed on a screen.
 At each trial, whose difficulty is controlled by the amount of motion coherence, the subject has to decide whether on average dots move to the right or the left.